 Blending online, mobile, and offline channels into a singular “new retail” experience is no longer a theory, fad, or gimmick.
-It’s what customers expect, and how retail businesses will thrive in 2019 and beyond.
+It’s what customers expect, and how retail businesses will thrive in the future.

 Examples of this best-of-all-worlds approach are popping up everywhere.
 Once digital-only companies like Amazon and Bonobos are now opening brick-and-mortar stores, and, importantly, reaping big profits.
 Meanwhile, former brick-and-mortar stalwarts like Nordstrom and Sephora are winning more foot traffic and boosting online sales thanks to new digital experiences.